-Commonwealth Bank of Australia (CBA) is seeking to exit its property management business by proposing that its three listed property funds set up their own management teams.
+Commonwealth Bank of Australia is seeking to exit its property management business by proposing that its three property funds, with a combined market value of $8.5 billion, set up their own management teams.

-CFS Retail Property Trust (CFX) and Commonwealth Property Office Fund (CPA), now managed by CBA’s funds management division, and Kiwi Income Property Trust in New Zealand have received a conditional proposal from the bank to internalize their management, the trusts said in separate regulatory filings.
-The bank is also proposing that CFS Retail acquire the wholesale property funds management and retail property and development business from CBA, the trust said.
+CFS Retail Property Trust (CFX), Commonwealth Property Office Fund and Kiwi Income Property Trust (KIP), now managed by CBA’s funds-management division, have received a conditional proposal from the bank to internalize their management, the trusts said in separate regulatory filings.
+The bank is also proposing that CFS Retail acquire CBA’s wholesale property funds management and retail property and development business, the trust said.

-Commonwealth Management Investments Ltd., the manager of the two Australian trusts, has established a sub-commitee of independent directors to consider the proposal, it said.
-It has appointed UBS AG as financial adviser and Ashurst as legal council, it said.
-The board of Kiwi Income Properties Ltd. will consider the proposal for Kiwi Income Property Fund, the trust said.
+Commonwealth Management Investments Ltd., the manager of the two Australian trusts, has established a sub-committee of independent directors to consider the proposal, it said.
+It has appointed UBS AG as financial adviser and Ashurst LLP as legal council, it said.
+The board of Kiwi Income Properties Ltd. will consider the proposal for New Zealand fund, the trust said.

 To contact the reporter on this story: Nichola Saminather in Sydney at firstname.lastname@example.org